srx-id/playbook-new-way-of-consulting/03_algorithm_menu.md

 ## Anomaly & Risk Detection
 - **Models:** Isolation Forest + simple rules.
-- **Use case:** Flag journeys, vendors, or mills that look unlike their peers; blend rules for clarity.
+- **Use case:** Flag journeys, branches, partners, assets, or customers that look unlike their peers; blend rules for clarity.
 - **Output:** Risk scores with action bands (monitor, spot-check, investigate).

 ## Impact of Interventions
 - **Methods:** Difference-in-Differences, synthetic control, or double ML.
-- **Use case:** Prove uplift from programs like LMM vs non-program peers.
+- **Use case:** Prove uplift from any program vs control (pilot branches vs holdout, new playbook vs old).
 - **Output:** Uplift estimate with confidence band and a plain-language verdict (“evidence of improvement” vs “not visible yet”).

 ## Quick Selection Cheatsheet